Haizzz/lockbox/README.md

 rm -rf lockbox_repo
 ```

-The executable is now inside the `dist` folder.
+The executable is now built.
 Copy this file into your folder and double click to set a password and get started

 ## Notes
 - The extension `.locked` is used to tell lockbox is a file is already encrypted